apache/cordova-plugin-inappbrowser/README.md

     All platforms support:

     - __location__: Set to `yes` or `no` to turn the `InAppBrowser`'s location bar on or off.
-    - __lefttoright__: Set to `yes` to swap positions of the navigation buttons and the close button.
-Specifically from left to right on iOS, and from right to left for Android(since the default values for the platforms are opposites).

     Android supports these additional options: